isaac-lal/first-website/README.md

 ## ✅ Coded myself using HTML, CSS, and JavaScript
 ## 🚫 Did not use website builders such as SquareSpace, Wix, Weebly, etc.

-### Domain name obtained from domain.com & hosted through HostGator.
+### Domain name obtained from domain.com & hosted through Hostinger.